 2.1 Article

-Word limit: there is no fixed word limit for research articles, but authors must use the most concise language possible, as well as succinct, structured sentences.
+Word limit: There is no fixed word limit for research papers, but authors must use the most concise language and succinct, structured sentences as much as possible.

 Abstract: Structured (usually into four paragraphs with the following subheadings: Background, Methods, Results, and Conclusions, unless specified otherwise in the reporting checklists), maximum 200–350 words.
 No abbreviations and citations.